From Zero to OneBuilding A Digital Marketplace.

 Learning & Experimentation

-Saloodo! had an unfair advantage: access to DHL's decades of freight data.
-Our data science team used this to experiment with machine learning products completely new to the logistics industry—dynamic pricing models, load optimization algorithms, carrier recommendation systems.
+Saloodo! had one advantage nobody else in the space had: access to DHL's decades of freight data.
+The data science team used it to experiment with machine learning that was genuinely new for logistics — dynamic pricing, load optimisation, carrier recommendations.

-I worked closely with brilliant data engineers, translating complex algorithms into interfaces users could trust.
-The most sophisticated work was our PTL (Part Truckload) optimization engine: we tracked carriers' booked routes and available capacity, then recommended compatible shipments along their existing routes.
+I worked closely with the data science team, translating algorithms into interfaces users could trust.
+The most interesting work was our PTL (Part Truckload) optimisation engine.
+We tracked carriers' booked routes and available capacity, then recommended compatible shipments along the routes they were already driving.

 Measuring What Matters

-We changed the platform with confidence because we had the data we needed and learned to ask the right questions.
-That way we could experiment, measure, and iterate faster than traditional logistics companies could schedule a meeting.
+Without quantified evidence — business value, user value, ideally both — features didn't make the roadmap.
+We changed the platform with confidence because we had the data and had learned to ask the right questions.
+That's how we experimented, measured, and iterated faster than traditional logistics companies could schedule a meeting.

 MEA Expansion – From Pilot to 9 Countries in 6 Months

 By early 2019, Saloodo! had proven itself in Europe.
-DHL saw massive opportunity in Middle East & Africa, but the business model needed fundamental adaptation.
-The MEA market had different dynamics—high smartphone penetration but lower trust in purely digital platforms, different logistics infrastructure, different payment norms, different regulatory environments.
+DHL saw an opportunity in Middle East & Africa, but the business model needed fundamental adaptation.
+MEA had different dynamics — high smartphone penetration but lower trust in purely digital platforms, different logistics infrastructure, different payment norms, different regulations.

 Could we scale Saloodo! globally while adapting to radically different markets?
-Or would each region require a forked codebase, separate teams, and endless customization?
+Or did every region need a forked codebase, a separate team, and endless customisation?

-I traveled to Dubai to lead stakeholder workshops with local DHL teams, potential customers, and carrier partners.
-We used Design Thinking methodologies to understand what actually needed to change versus what could stay the same.
+I went to Dubai to run stakeholder workshops with local DHL teams, potential customers, and carrier partners.
+Design Thinking methods helped us figure out what actually needed to change versus what could stay the same.

-The workshops revealed critical insights.
+The workshops surfaced the critical insights.
 MEA customers needed local DHL entity contracts, not just marketplace transactions, to build trust.
-WhatsApp was the business platform, making SMS and email insufficient.
-Markets required convoy shipments for high-value goods due to security concerns.
-Most importantly, some markets needed a pure marketplace model while others required a DHL-backed forwarder hybrid.
+WhatsApp was the business platform — SMS and email weren't enough.
+Some markets needed convoy shipments for high-value goods because of security concerns.
+And most importantly: some markets needed a pure marketplace model, while others needed a DHL-backed forwarder hybrid.

-Based on these insights, I designed UX flows, sitemaps and design for a multi-tenant platform that could serve multiple DHL business units with separate branding, workflows, and margin structures.
-Two distinct business models could run on the same infrastructure.
+From the insights, we designed UX flows, sitemaps, and a multi-tenant platform that could serve multiple DHL business units with separate branding, workflows, and margin structures.
+Two distinct business models on one infrastructure.

-Regional customizations like WhatsApp integration, local payment methods, and convoy services worked without rebuilding the core platform.
+Regional customisations — WhatsApp integration, local payment methods, convoy services — ran without rebuilding the core.

 WhatsApp integration for Africa

-The rollout happened fast.
-We launched in the UAE with Dubai as regional headquarters, then expanded to all six GCC countries within six weeks.
-Egypt and Jordan followed, with the Cairo kickoff event drawing 238 attendees.
-By November, we launched in South Africa, becoming the first international digital freight platform on the African continent with over 150 attendees at the Sandton event.
+The rollout moved fast.
+UAE launched with Dubai as regional headquarters, then all six GCC countries within six weeks.
+Egypt and Jordan followed, with 238 people at the Cairo kickoff.
+By November we launched in South Africa — the first international digital freight platform on the continent, with over 150 at the Sandton event.

-The numbers told the story: nine countries in six months, faster than any European expansion.
-MEA directly drove growth from 18,000 to 30,000 shippers.
+The numbers told the story.
+Nine countries in six months, faster than any European expansion.
+MEA alone drove growth from 18,000 to 30,000 shippers.

-Each additional country took days, not months, because the tenant architecture solved most complexity once.
-Regional teams could customize what mattered locally while core platform logic remained shared.
+Each additional country took days, not months, because the tenant architecture solved most of the complexity once.
+Regional teams customised what mattered locally while core platform logic stayed shared.
 One codebase.
 One design system.
 Multiple markets.

-This successful expansion validated the entire global strategy.
-The MEA rollout proved that Saloodo! could adapt to radically different markets without breaking.
-By the time I transitioned to lead myDHLi in April 2020, the platform was operating on four continents, and the foundation I'd built in those Dubai workshops made it possible.
+MEA validated the global strategy.
+It proved Saloodo! could adapt to radically different markets without breaking.
+By the time I transitioned to myDHLi in April 2020, the platform was running on four continents — and the foundation we'd built in those Dubai workshops was what made that possible.